-Are You Moving From or To Kentucky?
+Are You Moving To Kentucky?

 Kentucky is a southeastern state bounded by the Ohio River in the north and the Appalachian Mountains in the east, with Frankfort the state capital.
 The state’s largest city, Louisville, is home to the Kentucky Derby, the renowned horse race held at Churchill Downs on the first Saturday in May.
 The race is preceded by a 2-week festival and celebrated in the Kentucky Derby Museum year-round.